 Parents of English as a Second Language (ESL) students around the world have one thing in common — they want to see results.
 Although similar to other parents in this way, parents in China are in a unique position.
 They see their children grow quickly in grammar, reading, and writing, but slowly in listening and even more so in speaking.
 Chinese public schools favor rote memorization, standardized testing, and repetition.
 This is not usually a good recipe for developing strong oral communication skills.
 ESL teachers of Chinese students see a problem that should be corrected but… how?

+Why Reading?
 All languages have four major categories: speaking, listening, reading, and writing (composition).
 To become fluent in a foreign language, the student must master each of these four categories.

 Just like a table that’s missing a leg, students of English who skip or delay their reading and writing development have a weak, unstable foundation.
 The majority of ESL textbooks and courses begin with basic reading skills.
 Students lacking in this area will continually fall behind their classmates and peers.
 An 8-year old child with advanced speaking and listening skills will struggle to find a suitable program for their age group and, most likely, will continue to struggle to read and spell until they address the problem as an adult or give up.

 Fabulous Phonics The best way to learn to read in English is through phonics.
 Think about the English alphabet as a big, 26 letter puzzle.
 Only people who know the “code,” or the sound that each letter makes, can complete this puzzle.
 Students grow from learning the sound for each letter to combining sounds to form simple consonant-vowel-consonant words.
 A strong phonics foundation also affects other aspects of language learning such as spelling and composition.

 Chinese students only spend a small percentage of their school time studying English, and an even smaller portion during those classes, studying phonics.
 It is important to help Chinese students go back to the phonics foundation and to make sure students have mastered it.